 Be careful, because electric net fencing can be an entanglement hazard, especially with young children.

 Protect From Above

-Dogs are really useful on the farm.
+Dogs are really useful on a farm.
 With a dog outside with your hens, nothing will dare approach.
 Urine and feces smell will keep predators at bay at night as well.
-However, some dogs (ahem, looking at my own!) will go after chickens themselves, so you need to train them not to chase and “play” with them.
-(And some dogs will not play, but actually attack and kill the chickens within minutes.)
+However, some dogs will go after chickens themselves, so you need to train them not to chase and “play” with them.
 An electric training collar can be an invaluable tool if your dog is bred to go after chickens (like a retriever).